A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

-LLM alignment regimes specify how large language models are trained or adapted to perform reasoning on time series tasks, as shown in Figure~\ref{fig:llm_alignment}.
+LLM adaptation regimes specify how large language models are trained or adapted to perform reasoning on time series tasks, as shown in Figure~\ref{fig:llm_adaptation}.
 This tag is categorical: exactly one regime is assigned to each method.

-\paragraph{Alignment.} The alignment tag takes one of four regimes. \emph{Prompting} relies on frozen models guided by instructions, few-shot examples, or chain-of-thought prompting without parameter updates. \emph{Supervised fine-tuning} trains models on labeled temporal reasoning tasks such as instruction tuning, adapter methods, or distillation of reasoning traces. \emph{Reinforcement or preference alignment} adapts models using feedback-based objectives, including reinforcement learning with human or AI feedback and preference optimization methods. \emph{Hybrid approaches} combine supervised fine-tuning with reinforcement or preference alignment, for example by instruction-tuning a model before further aligning it with RLHF or direct preference optimization.
+\paragraph{Adaptation.} The adaptation tag takes one of four regimes. \emph{Prompting} relies on frozen models guided by instructions, few-shot examples, or chain-of-thought prompting without parameter updates. \emph{Supervised fine-tuning} trains models on labeled temporal reasoning tasks such as instruction tuning, adapter methods, or distillation of reasoning traces. \emph{Reinforcement or preference optimization} adapts models using feedback-based objectives, including reinforcement learning with human or AI feedback and preference optimization methods. \emph{Hybrid approaches} combine supervised fine-tuning with reinforcement or preference optimization, for example by instruction-tuning a model before further aligning it with RLHF or direct preference optimization.